StasFet/vector-search/readme.md

 - `GET /api/:database/:collection/vectorstore/` - Returns all the elements in the DB (text only)

 Note: Each operation is done on the `:collection` collection of the `:database` database.

+## .env Setup
+The .env file has:
+- `MONGODB_URI` - You can find this easily if you are using Atlas Cloud.
+If you're hosting locally, you can check the Mongo docs on how to find the URI to your local db.
+- `OPENAI_API_KEY` - This is for the embedding model.
+If you make a project on OpenAI and buy some tokens, you will be able to make a key.
+- `PORT` (Optional) - Set a custom port if you want to use something besides 3000.

+The program will let you know in stdout if you have forgotten or mistyped any of these.